ramonaferrarii/ramonaferrarii/README.md

 ## Who I am:
 - 👩‍🎓: Computer Engineering graduated at the University of Genoa;
-- ⏳ Pursuing a Bachelor’s degree in Robotics Engineering at the University of Genoa.
+- ⏳ Pursuing a Master’s degree in Robotics Engineering at the University of Genoa.

 ## You can find me also on:
 - [LinkedIn](https://www.linkedin.com/in/ramona-ferrari-3b6a07309/)